Materials-Consortia/OPTIMADE/optimade.rst

     When the current response is the last page of data, this field MUST be either omitted or :field-val:`null`\ -valued.

   An implementation MAY also use the following reserved fields for pagination.
-  In a similar way as for :field:`next`, they represent links.
+They represent links in a similar way as for :field:`next`.

   - **prev**: the previous page of data. :field-val:`null` or omitted when the current response is the first page of data.
   - **last**: the last page of data.